AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md

     |----------------------|----------|--------------------------|
     | vertex_taxrequest   | 28145.20  | 14943.00                 |

-    Check in the output to see if there is memory has been allocated but is unused.
+    Check in the output to see if there is memory that has been allocated but is unused.
 This occurs when data has been deleted from within a table however the memory is still allocated to that table.

-1. Place your site into maintenance mode, and stop cronjobs so that there are no interactions taking place on the Database.
+1. Place your site into maintenance mode, and stop cron jobs so that there are no interactions taking place on the database.
 For steps, refer to [Enable or disable maintenance mode](https://experienceleague.adobe.com/en/docs/commerce-operations/installation-guide/tutorials/maintenance-mode) and [Disable cron jobs](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/configure/app/properties/crons-property#disable-cron-jobs).
 1. Reclaim that space by recreating the table using the following command (example using the table listed above with the most unused space):

     ```sql